 The prizes are designed to reward the winning pupils for all their hard work.
-The overall national winners will win vouchers as well as a trip for the whole class!
+The overall national winner(s) will win vouchers as well as other fantastic prizes.
 Whether pupils enter individually or as a pair, each of them will receive a prize if their entry is chosen.

-overall National Winner(s) will receive Amazon Vouchers worth £50

-National winner(s) will also receive a class trip to a local science venue

-Ten regional winners will each receive an Amazon voucher worth £25

-Highly commended certificates will also be awarded
+- Overall national winner(s) will receive Amazon vouchers worth £50 and a prize for their class. - Nine regional winners will each receive an Amazon voucher worth £25. - ★ Highly commended certificates will also be awarded.

-Pictured left: National winner from 2019, Daisy Curran

-Pictured above: Highly commended participants
+Voucher worth £50

+K X